PeppeL-G/course-material/src/courses/web-development-advanced-concepts/project-work.md

 * I eat lunches alone, and that's so boring.
 * I need to find someone I can play padel with.

 The only important thing is that your platform can be implemented using at least 3 type of resources (accounts + at least two more), but the more useful it is the better.
+Optimally you have such a great idea that you will want to launch your platform after the course.

 Your platform should be described in the project report, so in this part of the project work, you will not do any programming, but only work on your report.
 You should be able to complete at least the *Introduction* chapter.

-When you're done describing your idea in the report, discuss it with a teacher at one of the lab sessions.
-It's not mandatory, but you are then recommended to upload the current version of your report to Ping Pong by submitting the assignment [Project Work: Platform Idea](https://pingpong.hj.se/courseId/22061/content.do?id=17129195) to get some initial feedback on your idea from the examiner.
+When you're done describing your idea in the report, discuss it with a teacher at one of the lab sessions, or some friends so you get some initial feedback on it and can improve it.
+Then recommended to upload the current version of your report to Canvas by submitting the assignment [Platform Idea](https://ju.instructure.com/courses/3372/assignments/12479?module_item_id=75146) to get some feedback on your idea from the examiner.

 ## Part 3: Setting up docker
 Before you start working on this part you must: